 Treatment of overdosage would consist of discontinuation of AndroGel 1%, washing the application site with soap and water, and appropriate symptomatic and supportive care.

 - AndroGel 1% is contraindicated in men with carcinoma of the breast or known or suspected carcinoma of the prostate [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS, and Nonclinical Toxicology].

-Women who are or may become pregnant, or who are breastfeeding.
-AndroGel can cause fetal harm when administered to a pregnant woman.
-AndroGel may cause serious adverse reactions in nursing infants.
+- AndroGel 1% is contraindicated in women who are or may become pregnant, or who are breastfeeding.
+AndroGel 1% may cause fetal harm when administered to a pregnant woman.
+AndroGel 1% may cause serious adverse reactions in nursing infants.
 Exposure of a female fetus or nursing infant to androgens may result in varying degrees of virilization.
-Pregnant women or those who may become pregnant need to be aware of the potential for transfer of testosterone from men treated with AndroGel [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+Pregnant women or those who may become pregnant need to be aware of the potential for transfer of testosterone from men treated with AndroGel 1%.
+If a pregnant woman is exposed to AndroGel 1%, she should be apprised of the potential hazard to the fetus [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].